Loading...

 3D models can also be 3D printed, such as this print of a Roman statue:

 Like physical exhibits, digital exhibits require research, curation, the writing of captions and other contextual information, information organization, and design.
-Beyond displaying and contextualizing digitized or materials like historical documents, photographs, film footage, or audio clips, digital exhibits allow for such things as linking to outside resources and the incorporation of a variety of digital objects like maps and timelines.
-Digital exhibits often come from existing digital collections or begin with the creation of a digital collection, which requires digitization and generation among other steps.
+Beyond displaying and contextualizing digitized or born-digital materials like historical documents, photographs, film footage, or audio clips, digital exhibits allow for such things as linking to outside resources and the incorporation of a variety of digital objects like maps and timelines.
+Digital exhibits often come from existing digital collections or begin with the creation of a digital collection, which requires digitization and metadata generation among other steps.

 A hypertext is a digital text that links to sections or pages within the text, to other texts, to media elements, and the like.
 Websites are the most common hypertext example.
 EBooks and eJournals are also often hypertextual, though not always with the same level of intricacy as a website.
 When designing a hypertext there are a number of technical and intellectual considerations including, but not limited to, information architecture, information organization, taxonomies, wayfinding, and navigation.
 All of these considerations impact usability and user experience.
 In digital scholarship, hypertexts are ways of publishing scholarship, e.g., making data visualizations and analysis available online.
 Through their structure, design, and the inclusion of media, they are also used to present scholarly arguments and tell narratives.